nebulade/callmydouble/README.md

 Usage
 -----

-To start the publicly available beach head which dispatches incoming POSTs forward to the user's client you need to have a redis server running.
+To start the publicly available beach head, which dispatches incoming requests to the user's client, you need to have a redis server running.
 ```
 DEBUG=* ./bin/server
 ```

 Back on your developer box, you have to obtain an application key.
 Each user can get initially and refresh his application key.
 This key can then be used to create a unique callback route which will get disptached to the listener which passes the same application key in.
-If the server is not running on the same machine, all client commands will take a --server option to specify the remote server.
+If the server is not running on the same machine, all client commands will take a --remote option to specify the remote server.
 ```
+./bin/client register unicorn:magic
-./bin/client refresh 'unicorn'
+./bin/client refresh unicorn:magic
+# will display the app key and the app secret
-DEBUG=* ./bin/client listen --key <appkey> --secret <appsecret>
+./bin/client listen --key <appkey> --secret <appsecret>
 ```

 From that point on you can test the flow